the0neWhoKnocks/poc.proxy-node-server-requests/README.md

-# POC to Proxy Node App Requests
+# POC - How to Transparently Proxy Node App Requests for Integration Testing

-What I'm trying to accomplish:
+**This repo demonstrates the following points:**
-- Allow an application to run as it normally would on the Client & Server with no requirement to add extra code to proxy requests.
+- Allow an application to run as it normally would on the Client & Server with no requirement to add extra code to proxy/record/play-back requests.
 - Proxy all Client & Server calls through a middleman to allow for capturing responses for future playback for consistent Integration testing.
-  - If external requests from the Server can be recorded and played back, it would give us a more accurate representation of the App's functionality since we'd still be flowing through the actual Server request stream to get data, but just the data would be mocked out, not the call/response to the Server.
+- Recording & playing back responses gives us a more accurate representation of the App's functionality since we'd still be flowing through the actual Server request stream to get data, but just the data would be mocked out, not the call/response to the Server.

 ---